-Interestingly, $Lost\ Pig$ is one of a few Best Games not be nominated for Best Story.
+Interestingly, Lost Pig is one of a few Best Games not be nominated for Best Story.
 I think this is because its characters, setting and feel were so well developed and polished that the traditional storytelling could take a back seat to the characters and their development.
-Few games have been able to achieve that level of storytelling through character development alone; $Galatea^{[724]}$ leaps to mind.
+Few games have been able to achieve that level of storytelling through character development alone; Galatea [Short 2000b] leaps to mind.

-In any case, Lost Pig was a very strong games and marked the beginning of a much more user-friendly era for best games.
+In any case, Lost Pig was a very strong game and marked the beginning of a much more user-friendly era for best games.

-2.17 2008: Violet, by Jeremy Freese
+1.17 2008: Violet, by Jeremy Freese